Plotting in sunpy¶

 import matplotlib.pyplot as plt import numpy as np x = np.arange(0, 10, 0.2) y = np.sin(x) fig = plt.figure() ax = plt.subplot() ax.plot(x, y) ax.set_xlabel('x') plt.show()

-Figure is the top-level container for all plot elements and
+Figure is the top-level container for a single figure and

-Axes is the top-level container for a particular plot.
-So the above example,
+Axes is the top-level container for a set of axes.

 Axes object so you can do things